What’s a Sybil Attack & How Do Blockchains Prevent Them?

 2. Chain of Trust

-A second way to fight Sybil attacks is requiring some type of trust before allowing a new identity to join the network.
+A second way to fight Sybil attacks is to require some type of trust before allowing a new identity to join the network.
 This usually takes the form of a reputation system, where only established, long-term users can invite or vouch for new entrants to the network.
-Other variations rely on a probationary system where new accounts are possible but they must remain active and unique for a certain period before they receive voting privileges.
+Other variations rely on a probationary system where new accounts are possible, but they must remain active and unique for a certain period before they receive voting privileges.

 2fa